microsoft/vscode-docs/docs/python/unit-testing.md

 ![Test results in the Python Test Log output panel](images/unit-testing/python-test-log-output.png)

-With PyTest, failed tests also appear in the **Problems** panel, where you can double-click on an issue to navigate directly to the test:
+With pytest, failed tests also appear in the **Problems** panel, where you can double-click on an issue to navigate directly to the test:

 ![Test results for pytest in the Problems panel](images/unit-testing/python-test-problems-output.png)

 ## Run tests in parallel

-Support for running tests in parallel with PyTest is available through the `pytest-xdist` package.
+Support for running tests in parallel with pytest is available through the `pytest-xdist` package.
 To enable parallel testing:

 1. Open the integrated terminal and install the `pytest-xdist` package.
 For more details refer to the [project's documentation page](https://pypi.org/project/pytest-xdist/).